 GuardSmart 115 – Hidden Dangers of Machine Fixed Guarding

 Fixed Guarding is an excellent way to protect workers from the hazards of pinch-points and rotating parts.
-Properly designed and installed fixed guards can provide comprehensive protection by utilizing barriers to isolate workers from potential hazards, but be aware the following fixed guarding hidden dangers are often overlooked:
+Properly designed and installed fixed guards can provide comprehensive protection by utilizing barriers to isolate workers from potential hazards, but be aware the following dangers of fixed machine guarding, which are often overlooked:

 • Fixed guards do not meet the “safe mounting distance” requirements.
 In accordance with ANSI B11.19-2010 – Performance Criteria for Safeguarding, guards must be positioned far enough away from the danger zone to ensure workers cannot make contact with the hazard.

 • Inadequate fasteners are used in securing the guards.
 Not only must the fasteners be strong enough for the application, but some industries require a “Tool to Remove” in order to prevent unauthorized removal, bypassing or adjustment of fixed guards.

 • Guarding that is structurally inadequate or made from materials that could deteriorate due to temperature extremes, ultraviolet radiation, chemicals, vibration, etc. Guarding material selection should be based on risk assessment findings and include consideration of operational conditions.

 • Guarding restricts visibility behind the guard.
 Workers should be able to see what is behind the guard.

 • Equipment is modified or relocated rendering the guarding inadequate or non-compliant.

 • Guards are removed and not replaced during maintenance, installation or repair.
 Proper lockout procedures should require replacement of fixed guards prior to removing locks.
 On-going inspections will verify continued compliance.

 Overlooking these fixed guarding hidden dangers puts workers at risk of injury.